 The focal point of Carennac is the church of Saint-Pierre with its magnificent entrance and ornately carved tympanum which dates from the twelfth century.
 Equally impressive is the adjoining cloister which was built in the fourteenth century following the Hundred Years War.

-What will you see as you wander around Carennac?
+What will you see as you wander around the most beautiful village of Carennac?

 Where is Carennac, France?
 Find it on Google maps

 Carennac is located 103.6 kilometres (65 miles) from the starting point of Martel.